About Christopher Wood

 Dance in the neoclassical imaginary

-At the Center, Wood will focus on the choreographic aspirations of neoclassical sculpture, in particular the work of Antonio Canova.
+At The Center, Wood focused on the choreographic aspirations of neoclassical sculpture, in particular the work of Antonio Canova.
 The isolated sculpted body pictured the dancer’s escape from composition; her embodiment of emergence, modality, and transition; the dance’s uncoupling of aspiration from goals; the persistence of a real and “unenchanted” body—the dancer’s—into the fiction proposed by the artwork; and finally the indivisibility of the dancer’s body: her invulnerability to any analysis or partitioning that would diminish her sovereignty over her surroundings.